The Amplituhedron BCFW Triangulation: Definitions for BCFW Cells

-\begin{rmk} Since the rows of~$C$ correspond to chords in~$D$, and dominoes correspond to tails and heads of chords, we borrow terms from chord diagrams to domino matrices and vice versa.
+\begin{rmk} Since the rows of~$C$ correspond to chords in~$D$, and dominoes correspond to starts and ends of chords, we borrow terms from chord diagrams to domino matrices and vice versa.
 For example, we refer to the \emph{dominoes of a chord~$c_l$}, and write $\Supp(c_l)$.
 Conversely, we use \emph{children}, \emph{parents} and the other terms from Definition~\ref{terminology} to matrix rows.
 The four \emph{markers of $C_l$} refer to those of~$c_l$. \end{rmk}

 Without any restrictions on the $5k$ variables in a domino matrix, it might represent points outside the nonnegative Grassmannian.
-We show that the following conditions guarantee nonnegativity.
-Moreover, we later show that under these rules, a domino matrix provides a parametrization of an appropriate BCFW positroid.
+The following conditions will be shown to guarantee nonnegativity.
+Moreover, we later show that under these rules, a domino matrix provides a parametrization of an appropriate BCFW positroid cell.